Common Mistakes in Dream Interpretation (And How to Avoid Them)

 Decode Your Dreams!

-🔹 Want a structured approach instead?
-Check out How to Interpret Dreams: A Step-by-Step Jungian Guide.
+Dive Deeper: Want a structured approach to understanding your dreams?
+Check out How to Interpret Dreams: A Step-by-Step Jungian Guide for a practical, step-by-step method.

 1. Mistake #1: Relying Too Much on Dream Dictionaries